How to Handle Sewer Backup Damage

 Common renovations after a sewer backup include replacing flooring and insulation materials that have soaked up the sewage, repairing cracked or blocked pipes that caused the damage, replacing cabinets or drywall that could not be cleaned, and tile, concrete, and linoleum exposed long enough for black mould to grow.

 Since raw sewage can spread disease and encourage the growth of black mould, families experiencing sewer backup should not stay in their home until the cleanup process has been completed.
 If your insurance policy covers sewer backups, your family may make an Additional Living Expenses claim to cover the costs of staying elsewhere until the cleanup is complete.
 These costs can include hotel stays or short-term rentals, extra transportation costs, and extra food costs.

 Although municipalities may be found liable due to their negligence, the costs of settling may be lower than updating or maintaining the sewage systems.
 You may want to take steps to prevent damage in the future, such as installing a backwater valve that will prevent backwater flow when the city storm system is overwhelmed.
 You may also want to have your plumbing and sewage connections inspected, especially if your neighbours did not experience similar damage, or if it becomes a repeat problem.

-To learn more about your policy and coverage, check out our resource centre.
-There you’ll find a glossary of key insurance terms, FAQs about insurance claims, and information about what to do after you experience a loss.
+To learn more about your policy and coverage, check out our Glossary where you’ll find an archive of key insurance terms.
+Please also check out our FAQ section to learn more about insurance claims, and information about what to do after you experience a loss.

 A sewer backup isn’t just an inconvenience.
 It can be hazardous to your health and require extensive cleanup to make your home livable once more.
 Find out if your home insurance policy covers the damage and make a claim to help you clean up.